AmokSolderer/APC/README.md

 4. Running PinMame
 4.1.
 [Lisy Homepage](https://lisy.dev/apc.html) - Location of the Lisy SW download and more
 4.2.
-[PinMame Sound](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) - shows the current status of the APC and Lisy running PinMame
+[PinMame Sound](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) - shows whether your game is supported and what to do if not
 4.3.
-[PinMame Sound howto](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md) - If your game is not yet supported, you can learn here how to change that
+[PinMame System 3 - 7 Sound howto](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PinMameSound_3_7.md) - How to enable the sound of System 3 - 7 games
 4.4.
-[PinMameExceptions](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameExceptions.md) - change your game, but let PinMame do the main work
+PinMame System 9 Sound howto
 4.5.
+[PinMame System 11 Sound howto](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PinMameSound_11.md) - How to enable the sound of System 11 games
+4.6.
+[PinMameExceptions](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PinMameExceptions.md) - change your game, but let PinMame do the main work
+4.7.
 [PinMame game numbers](https://github.com/AmokSolderer/APC/blob/master/DOC/lisyminigames.csv) - list of the PinMame game numbers
-4.6.
+4.8.
 [Controlling Lisy](https://github.com/AmokSolderer/APC/blob/master/DOC/LisyDebug.md) - updating Lisy and using the debug mode
-4.7.
+4.9.
 [Instructions for extracting sound files](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMameSounds.md) - automatic extraction of sound files and the use of Audacity in more detail (by Mokopin)

 5. Using MPF
 5.1.
 [MPF runs APC](https://www.youtube.com/watch?v=w4Po8OE5Zkw) - see my first humble MPF steps in this video
 5.2.
 [MPF setup](https://github.com/AmokSolderer/APC/tree/master/DOC/Software/MPF) - my MPF test config files
-5.3.
-Lisy runs MPF

 6. Additional APC hardware - boards and other stuff that might come in handy with the APC
 6.1.
 [APC LED expansion board](https://github.com/AmokSolderer/APC/blob/master/DOC/LEDexpBoard.md) - a board to control WS2812 based LED strips with the APC